dimitri-nicolo/calico/v2.1/getting-started/openshift/installation.md

    >{{site.prodname}} APIServer and Manager require etcd connection information and
    >certificates to be stored in Kubernetes objects.
    >The following preparation steps will upload this data.
-   >
-   >If you are unsure of what to set these values to, check `/etc/calico/calicoctl.cfg`
-   >on your master node, which will show what `calicoctl` is currently using to connect to etcd.
    {: .alert .alert-info}

 1. Download [calico-config.yaml](calico-config.yaml).